tusharf5/tusharsharma.dev/content/posts/2022-06-03/index.md

 ![Type Safe Retry Function In Typescript](./Screenshot_2022-03-06_at_10.54.42_PM.png)

-The implementation is fairly straightforward, what’s interesting is using the Utility Types from Typescript which is where all the magic happens.
+The implementation is fairly straightforward, what’s interesting is using the usage of some utility types from Typescript which is where all the magic happens.
 Let’s take a closer look at it.

 ```tsx
 export async function retry<T extends (...arg0: any[]) => any>(